PET Scans – The Procedure, Risks, Indications and More

 What differentiates a PET scan from a CT or MRI scan?

 CT and MRI scans detect any change in the structure and appearance of various tissues in the body.
 The X-ray radiation in the case of CT and the magnetic field in the case of MRI originate outside the body.
-PET scan on the other hand shows the functional and biochemical status of the body structures.
-The source of energy originates through the breakdown (radioactive decay) of the tracer which is within the body of the person who is being scanned.
+A PET scan ,on the other hand, shows the functional and biochemical status of the body structures.
+The source of energy originates through the breakdown (radioactive decay) of the tracer, which is within the body of the person who is being scanned.

 The changes in the functional and biochemical properties begin much before there are any evident changes in the appearance of the tissues.
-Hence, PET scans are able to detect abnormalities at a much earlier stage than CT or MRI.
+Hence, PET scans can detect abnormalities at a much earlier stage than CT or MRI.